A class of Finite difference Methods for solving inhomogeneous damped wave equations: The semigroup approach

-Clearly, in the case of the implicit method we need to solve a larger system of equations in each time step.
-However, the analysis and numerical results suggest it gives us a very accurate approximation and more importantly it is an unconditionally stable scheme. }
+In the case of the implicit method, we need to solve a more extensive system of equations in each time step due to the implicit nature of the system}.
+However, the analysis and numerical results suggest that the implicit scheme gives us an accurate approximation and, more importantly, an unconditionally stable scheme.